seaflow-uw/popcycle/README.md

     Similar to the `setFilterParams` function, `setGateParams` saves the gating parameters and order in which the gating was performed in `~/popcycle/params/params.RData`, parameters for each population are also separately saved as a `.csv` file.
 Note that every changes in the gating parameters are automatically saved in the logs (`~popcycle/logs/params/`).

+    Note: If you want to change the order of the gating, delete a population, or simply restartt over, use the function
+    <code>resetGateParams()</code>

 3. To cluster the different population according to your manual gating, type:

         vct <- classify.opp(opp, ManualGating)